DonatHalimi/sheero/backend/README.md

 - **[Nodemon](https://www.npmjs.com/package/nodemon)**: A development utility that automatically restarts the server when changes are detected in the source code.
 - **[Stripe](https://www.npmjs.com/package/stripe)**: A library for integrating with the Stripe payment system, allowing the backend to handle payments securely.
 - **[Yup](https://www.npmjs.com/package/yup)**: A JavaScript schema validator used for validating and parsing data to ensure it conforms to expected structures.
+- **[Slugify](https://www.npmjs.com/package/slugify)**: A library for generating slugs (URL-friendly strings) from text, ensuring URLs are user-friendly and SEO-friendly.

 ## **Frontend**